filthyfreak/CoD2_Proxy_Server/README.md

 This program will make your 1.0 server appear when refreshing the server list whilst the client is on the 1.2 or 1.3 version.

-The end result is a server that appears to be on 1.2/1.3 but is actually just a proxy that is redirecting traffic to/from your 1.0 server, allowing you to unify the entire player-base across all versions.
+The end result is a server that appears to be on 1.2/1.3 but is actually just a proxy that is redirecting traffic to/from your 1.0 server, allowing you to unify the entire player-base from across all versions.
 \
 \
 \